E3SM-Project/polaris/docs/users_guide/ocean/tasks/inertial_gravity_wave.md

 # inertial gravity wave

-The inertial gravity wave tasks implement configurations for surface wave propagation with the rotating, linear shallow water equations on a doubly periodic domain.
-In this case there is an exact solution which can be used to assess the numerical accuracy and convergence of the MPAS-Ocean discretization.
+The inertial gravity wave task implements a test of surface wave propagation with the rotating, linear shallow water equations on a doubly periodic domain.
+This test has an exact solution which is used to assess the numerical accuracy and convergence of the MPAS-Ocean discretization.
 The implementation is from
 [Bishnu et al.(2023)](https://doi.org/10.22541/essoar.167100170.03833124/v1)

-Currently, the there is only one task, a convergence test.

-(ocean-inertial-gravity-wave-convergence)=

-## convergence

-### description
+## description

-The `convergence` test case runs the inertial gravity wave simulation for 4 different resolutions: 200, 100, 50, and 25 km.
+The `inertial_gravity_wave` task runs the inertial gravity wave simulation for 4 different resolutions: 200, 100, 50, and 25 km.

 The forward step for each resolution runs the simulation for 10 hours.
 The